Title

 The Implementing Rules and Regulations of Republic Act No. 10639 require Mobile Phone Service Providers in the Philippines to send out free mobile alerts during disasters and calamities, establishing guidelines for the content and format of these alerts to improve the dissemination of emergency information to the public.

-All Mobile Phone Service Providers operating within the Republic of the Philippines are required to adhere to the provisions of the Circular.
+All Mobile Phone Service Providers operating within the Philippines.

-MEAS is an alerting network designed to disseminate emergency alerts to mobile devices by sending alerts to participating telecommunications companies who distribute the alerts to their customers via their networks.
+An automated alerting network designed to disseminate emergency alerts to mobile devices by sending messages to participating TELCOS, which then distribute to customers using a cell tower on their networks simultaneously.

-No, the alerts shall be sent at no cost, whether direct or indirect, to the consumers and are considered an auxiliary service of the mobile providers.
+No. The alerts must be at no cost, whether direct or indirect to the consumers, and are included as part of the provider’s auxiliary services.

 Analyze Cases Smarter, Faster